Castlepoint Greybrook Sterling Inc.

-The Tower Automotive Building and its surrounding lands in Toronto’s Junction Triangle have been vacant since 2006, lying fallow at the epicenter of a once vital manufacturing district.
-The Draft Building will stand as a critical part of an ambitious redevelopment project, Lower JCT (Lower Junction).
-The Lower Junction includes the revitalization of the historic tower into the Museum of Contemporary Art’s permanent home, and the rejuvenation of 8 acres of land into a mixed use neighbourhood that will provide space for 2,500 jobs and 1,000 new residents.
+The Tower Automotive Building and its surrounding lands have been vacant since 2006, lying fallow at the epicenter of a once vital manufacturing district in Toronto.
+‘Draft Building’ will stand as a critical part of an ambitious redevelopment project which includes the revitalization of the historic tower into the Museum of Contemporary Art’s permanent home, and the rejuvenation of 8 acres of land into a mixed use neighbourhood that will provide space for 2,500 jobs and 1,000 new residents.
 Central to the revitalization of this area is the accommodation of dynamic employment uses.

 Referencing the industrial past of the site, the building’s design incorporates metal cladding, strategically perforated to provide glimpses of interior life.
-A two-storey fermentation tank gallery showcases the towering stainless steel vats.
+A two-storey fermentation tank gallery highlighting the towering stainless steel vats.
 Integrated façade “art boxes” will provide curatorial spaces for changing installations.
-The Draft Building’s poignant combination of program celebrates the beauty of skilled craft.
+Block 3A’s poignant combination of program celebrates the beauty of skilled craft.